 3. Plagues: YHWH vs. the gods of Egypt (Exodus 7-10)

-Moses announced a range of miraculous plagues that would demonstrate that Israel’s God was greater than the Egyptian gods (Exodus 12:12) and give urgent reason for Pharaoh to release Israel.
+Moses announced a range of miraculous plagues that would demonstrate that Israel’s God was greater than the Egyptian gods (Exodus 12:12).
+This would give urgent reason for Pharaoh to release Israel.
 For a while Pharaoh followed a pattern of promising to release Israel if Moses stopped the plague, only to ‘harden his heart’ and break his promise once the plague ended (Exodus 7:22; 8:14, 19, 32; 9:34-35).
-After a while God hardened Pharaoh’s heart so as to complete the sequence of signs he had planned (Exodus 9:12; 10:20, 27; 11:10).
+After a while this changed, and it was God who hardened Pharaoh’s heart so as to complete the sequence of signs he had planned (Exodus 9:12; 10:20, 27; 11:10).
 Why?
 Didn’t he want Israel freed?
 Yes, but God had also planned this occasion to demonstrate to Israel and all the world that he was the true God (Exodus 9:16, 10:1-2).
-These events were God’s great introduction of his rule over all of creation in the midst of an evil, idol-worshipping world, so he determined to finish the process.
+God intended that these events would demonstrate to an evil, idol-worshipping world that he alone was God.
+Israel’s rescue would put the incomparible power of Israel’s God on display before the watching world.
+And the strategy would work.
+On the way to the Promised Land many nations afterwards would tremble at the hearing of Israel (and their God) coming (Exodus 15:14-16; Joshua 2:9-10; 9:9)!

 Exodus features two great salvation events (or one event with two parts?).
 The tenth and last plague was the death of the firstborn of every family in Egypt.
 Previously the plagues had mostly distinguished between Israel and Egypt without any action necessary on Israel’s part (Exodus 8:22; 9:7, 26; 10:23; 11:7).
 Now the distinction would be the response of faith (cf. Exodus 9:20).
 Israelite families needed to sacrifice a lamb and paint their door-frames with its blood (Exodus 12:7).
 Their households would then not experience death since a substitute had died instead.
 Death would ‘pass over’ them.